 Speculators cause market disasters.
 Redevelopment firms try to dress gentrification up with human face, blind to the inhumanity inherent to this process.
 Racism and profit motives push people out, and drive segregation and poverty.
 The oil industry makes this even more tragic, putting the people at the bottom as close as possible to petrochemical plants which have the worst air quality.

 Venture capitalists draw these lines and landlords are the front line of enforcing racial and class divisions.
 Landlord abuse is rampant and has no response; the city and state have few policies that truly empower tenants.
 The rent is too damn high, and it's time to organize.

-We believe collective direct action is the most effective way we can fight and win, that means we are tenant-led union which is democratically run by our rank-and-file and is independent of all other groups.
-Some of us are new, some of us experienced housing organizers in town, all of us want to learn and grow with each other.
+We believe collective direct action is the most effective way we can fight and win, that means we are a tenant-led union which is democratically run by our rank-and-file and are independent of all other groups.
+Some of us are new, some of us are experienced housing organizers in town, all of us want to learn and grow with each other.

 Houston Tenants Union meets the first Thursday of every month at the Montrose Center 401 Branard St, Houston, TX 77006, 7 - 9 PM, in Room 114.
 The space is wheelchair accessible and ADA complaint.